LFoster03/smart-store-07/README.md

 Values: % Share of Sales

-Why this chart?: Helps marketing or product teams understand which products appeal to VIP customers.
+Why this chart?: Helps marketing or product teams understand which products appeal to customers.

 4. Average Spend per Customer by Region
-Title: Average Spend per Customer by Region

 Chart Type: Column Chart